Bandlimiting: Bandlimited versus timelimited

+Proof

-Proof: Assume that a signal f(t) which has finite support in both domains and is not identically zero exists.
+Assume that a signal f(t) which has finite support in both domains and is not identically zero exists.
 Let's sample it faster than the Nyquist frequency, and compute respective Fourier transform $FT(f) = F_1(w)$ and discrete-time Fourier transform $DTFT(f) = F_2(w)$.
 According to properties of DTFT, $F_2(w) = \sum_{n=-\infty}^{+\infty} F_1(w+n f_x)$, where $f_x$ is the frequency used for discretization.
 If f is bandlimited, $F_1$ is zero outside of a certain interval, so with large enough $f_x$, $F_2$ will be zero in some intervals too, since individual supports of $F_1$ in sum of $F_2$ won't overlap.
 According to DTFT definition, $F_2$ is a sum of trigonometric functions, and since f(t) is time-limited, this sum will be finite, so $F_2$ will be actually a trigonometric polynomial.
 All trigonometric polynomials are holomorphic on a whole complex plane, and there is a simple theorem in complex analysis that says that all zeros of non-constant holomorphic function are isolated.
 But this contradicts our earlier finding that $F_2$ has intervals full of zeros, because points in such intervals are not isolated.
 Thus the only time- and bandwidth-limited signal is a constant zero.

 One important consequence of this result is that it is impossible to generate a truly bandlimited signal in any real-world situation, because a bandlimited signal would require infinite time to transmit.
 All real-world signals are, by necessity, timelimited, which means that they cannot be bandlimited.
 Nevertheless, the concept of a bandlimited signal is a useful idealization for theoretical and analytical purposes.
 Furthermore, it is possible to approximate a bandlimited signal to any arbitrary level of accuracy desired.

 A similar relationship between duration in time and bandwidth in frequency also forms the mathematical basis for the uncertainty principle in quantum mechanics.
 In that setting, the "width" of the time domain and frequency domain functions are evaluated with a variance-like measure.
 Quantitatively, the uncertainty principle imposes the following condition on any real waveform: